-- "1.0 Purpose of Report or Summary of main Issues - 1.1 At the request of committee, to present a funding proposal made by Belfast Advice Group requesting £100,000 to support the continued provision of a citywide tribunal service 2017/18. - 2.0 Recommendations - 2.1 The Committee is asked to:
+- 1.1 At the request of committee, to present a funding proposal made by Belfast Advice Group requesting £100,000 to support the continued provision of a citywide tribunal service 2017/18.

+- 2.0 Recommendations

+- 2.1 The Committee is asked to;

-Note the update on the Citywide Tribunal Service and that the Belfast Advice Group have confirmed that they have not secured additional funding for the delivery of the Citywide Tribunal Service for 2017/18.
+• Note the update on the Citywide Tribunal Service and that the Belfast Advice Group have confirmed that they have not secured additional funding for the delivery of the Citywide Tribunal Service for 2017/18.